Q58 and Q98 buses: Route description

 The current Q58 bus route follows the former trolley route, with some exceptions.
 The right-of-ways of Lawrence Street and Rodman Street along the route have since been replaced with College Point Boulevard, while the Long Island Expressway was built over the corridor containing Horace Harding Boulevard and Strong's Causeway.
 Some northbound buses may terminate at Long Island Expressway and 108th Street, and some southbound buses may terminate at Fresh Pond Road and 67th Avenue.
-The former trolley barn at Fresh Pond Road is now the Fresh Pond Bus Depot in Ridgewood, where the route is now dispatched from (during 2019, the route was dispatched from the Grand Avenue Depot in Maspeth).
+The former trolley barn at Fresh Pond Road is now the Fresh Pond Bus Depot in Ridgewood, where the route was dispatched from until 2025 (during 2019, the route was dispatched from the Grand Avenue Depot in Maspeth).
 Due to using several different streets, including winding roads and many tight turns, the Q58 consistently ranks among the slowest bus routes in New York City, and has been cited for pedestrian safety issues.
 Short strips of the trolley tracks still exist in Ridgewood, at 60th Place and at Woodbine Street underneath the Myrtle El.
 Tracks on the rest of the route were paved over.

 The Q98 generally follows the Q58's route, except for between the Grand Avenue–Queens Boulevard and Horace Harding Boulevard–108th Street intersections.
 Eastbound (toward Flushing), the Q58 and Q98 begins at Ridgewood Terminal and follows several local streets to reach Fresh Pond Road, where it turns north.
 The Q58 and Q98 then turn east along Grand Avenue and continue to Queens Boulevard.

-The Q58 continues north along Broadway, east along Corona Avenue, and then south along 108th Street before turning east along Horace Harding Expressway.
+The Q58 continues north along Broadway, east along Corona Avenue, and then south along 108th Street before turning east along the Horace Harding Expressway.
 The Q98 takes a more direct route east of the Grand Avenue–Queens Boulevard intersection, turning southeast along Queens Boulevard and east along Horace Harding Expressway.
 Both routes turn north along College Point Boulevard to 41st Road, where they turn east, terminating at Main Street.
-The westbound routes (toward Ridgewood) are mostly the same as their Flushing-bound counterparts, except that they begin at Sanford Avenue instead of 41st Road, and use different streets in Ridgewood.
+The westbound routes (toward Ridgewood) are mostly the same as their Flushing-bound counterparts, except that they begin at Sanford Avenue instead of 41st Road and use different streets in Ridgewood.

+School trippers

+When school is in session, five buses originate at 74th Street to accommodate students at Maspeth High School.
+Of the four 2:30 trips, one heads to Ridgewood and three head to Flushing, with one bus terminating at Horace Harding Expressway.
+One more bus departs for Flushing at 2:35.

+Several more trips accommodate students at nearby I.S.
+73 by originating at 71st Street.
+The first two depart for Horace Harding Expressway at 2:25, and three more depart for Flushing at 2:30.
+The last two that head for Flushing at 2:35 do not stop outside the school.

+All eastbound trippers use the Q58 designation and run via Corona Avenue.